burger-menu icon close-icon

 Australian Capital Territory

-In the ACT, stamp duty is calculated on the type of vehicle you have, the higher of the purchase price and the market value of the vehicle, and its green rating.
+In the ACT, stamp duty is calculated on the type of vehicle you have, the purchase price or market value of your vehicle (whichever is higher), and its green rating.

 Vehicles are identified by four classes - A, B, C, and D.